How to Check if You Have a Travel Ban in the UAE

 Step 4: Check for Travel Restrictions

-Upon entering your unified number the system advises you of any demands or limitations imposed by the Public Prosecution that could block your travel.
-If you encounter no bans then you may proceed to travel.
+When you enter your unified number the system informs you of any demands or restrictions enforced by the Public Prosecution that might prevent your travelling.
+Provided you have no bans, then go on your way to travel.

 4. In-Person at a Government Office